 I resolve to buy my first home

-Once you have the down payment saved up, it’s time to buy your first home.
-Meet with a local mortgage lending professional and determine what you price range for a home you can buy.
-If there are qualifying or credit issues, work on a plan to resolve them.
+Once you have the down payment ready to go, it’s time to buy your first home.
+Meet with a local real estate lending professional and determine a price range you can afford for a home.
+If the lender identifies qualifying or credit issues, work on a plan to resolve those.
 Get a pre-approval from the mortgage lender first before meeting with your Realtor® to see what homes are available in your price range.
-The homeownership rate in the U.S. was 64.8% in 2018.
-From this figure, you can see that a large number of people never own their own home.
+The homeownership rate was 65.4 in the third quarter of 2021, according to the U.S. Census Bureau.
+From this figure, you can see that a large percentage of people never own their own home.

 I resolve to move up to my next home